Philosophical Foundations of Collection Development

 - Damaged, worn or poorly bound materials

-- Extra copies which are no longer being used
+- Extra copies which are no longer in demand

 - Little used materials